moneyadviceservice/frontend-code-standards/README.md

 We should be using the latest version of jQuery 1.x which is currently 1.10.2

 *Note: It looks like we are currently using a few (older) versions on the website.
-We should improve this so they are all using the same CDN'd version, so user have a higher chance of it already being cached in there browser.*
+We should improve this so they are all using the same CDN'd version, so user have a higher chance of it already being cached in their browser.*

-Use [html5shiv](https://code.google.com/p/html5shiv/) to ensure html5 element work in older version of Internet Explore (pre IE 9)
+Use [html5shiv](https://code.google.com/p/html5shiv/) to ensure html5 element work in older version of Internet Explorer (pre IE 9)

 ### General Coding Principles

-* Touch the DOM as little as possible as it is VERY slow - instead cache nodelists and insert html as few times as possible
+Touch the DOM as little as possible as it is VERY slow.
+Instead cache nodelists and insert HTML as few times as possible.

 ## Accessibility
 All web pages and interfaces must comply to [Web Content Accessibility Guidelines](http://www.w3.org/TR/WCAG/) (WCAG) 2.0 AA standard both to the letter and in spirit.